harness/ff-golang-server-sdk/README.md

 ## Quickstart
-The Feature Flag SDK provides a client that connects to the feature flag service, and fetches the value of featue flags.
-The following section provides an example of how to install the SDK and initalize it from an application.
+The Feature Flag SDK provides a client that connects to the feature flag service, and fetches the value of feature flags.
+The following section provides an example of how to install the SDK and initialize it from an application.
 This quickstart assumes you have followed the instructions to [setup a Feature Flag project and have created a flag called `harnessappdemodarkmode` and created a server API Key](https://ngdocs.harness.io/article/1j7pdkqh7j-create-a-feature-flag#step_1_create_a_project).